 Today marks the 11th year of my diagnosis.
 Every year on this day, I celebrate my life.
-I think back on everything I had to go through to overcome the leukemia.
+I think back on everything I had to go through to overcome leukemia.
 Today is also my day to thank God.
-He gave me life when I was born and He gave me life again 11 years ago.
+He gave me life when I was born, and He gave me life again 11 years ago.

 This past October, I had the chance to celebrate my life and remember the lives of those who lost theirs to cancer.
 I had the opportunity to join Team in Training and run 13.1 miles in beautiful San Francisco.
 This was one of the most rewarding experiences of my life.
 I was part of a team where everyone’s goal was to help beat cancer.

 I have been blessed with the gift of cancer.
 I know that may sound strange to some of you, but I would not be who I am today without cancer.